 - Rehabilitation Patients: As patients regain function, regular head-to-toe assessments track progress, identify new challenges, and adjust treatment plans accordingly.

 Essentially, any individual who interacts with the healthcare system can benefit from a systematic head-to-toe assessment.
-The specific elements of the assessment may be tailored to the individual's needs and circumstances, but the underlying principle of a comprehensive and organized approach remains the same.
+The specific elements of the assessment may be meant for the individual's needs and circumstances, but the underlying principle of a comprehensive and organized approach remains the same.

 The Core Components of a Systematic Head-to-Toe Assessment